POD Websites: How To Increase Art Sales

 If I just branded myself as a commissioned artist, I would get lost in the crowd.
 My marketing efforts would be a waste of time and money.

-There are many ways that you can and should promote your work that will not by pushy or make you sound like you are tooting your horn.
+There are many ways that you can and should promote your work that will not be pushy or make you sound like you are tooting your horn.

 When you are promoting your work, you are just creating brand awareness for a product that you create.

-Start by showing your work to people that are close to you.
+An excellent way to start is by showing your work to people who are close to you.
 They will be your best advocates.
-Your friends and family want you to succeed.
-They will be more than happy to tell their closest friends about your artwork.
+Your friends and family want you to succeed and will be more than happy to tell their closest friends about your artwork.

-Share your artwork on social media sites with a link to where they can purchase the prints.
+- Share your artwork on social media sites with a link to where they can purchase the prints.

-Put the URL on your business cards and post cards.
+- Put the URL on your business cards and postcards.